-Again, do not compress this as a 3D array:
+Again, do not compress this as a 3D array with the innermost dimensions unfolded:

 '''

 field[nt][nz][ny nx]

 '''

 P4: Are the array dimensions correct?

 This is another common problem that seems obvious, but often the dimensions are accidentally transposed.
 Assuming that the smooth dimensions have been identified, it is important that the dimensions are listed in the correct order.
 For instance, if the data (in C notation) is organized as: